NEW YEAR, NEW SKILL 🛠️ Master 8 Essential Tools in 2025

 Material

-When choosing the best dovetail jig, consider the materials used in each product’s construction.
-The dovetail joints of years past were usually cast iron in construction, and if they received regular maintenance, they lasted almost forever.
+When choosing the best dovetail joint tool, consider the materials used in each product’s construction.
+The dovetail jigs of years past were usually cast iron in construction, and if they received regular maintenance, they lasted almost forever.
 However, they were very heavy and expensive.
 Today’s models use cast aluminum or steel in their construction.

 Dovetail jigs with aluminum parts and templates are light and usually very accurate when making dovetail joints, but they can be expensive.
 Steel jigs and templates are heavier and less expensive, but they’re also less likely to bend and become inaccurate than an aluminum jig.
 Unlike aluminum, steel jigs also are susceptible to rust, so it’s best to store them in a dry shop.